Last Updated on

 Enough people have visited me in the Hague that I felt that it was time to put together a little eating guide with my favorite restaurants in the Hague.
 I prioritize authentic and good food over a fancy atmosphere.
 As a result, I’ve left off some of the many high caliber restaurants in the Hague worth visiting if you’re open to splurging a little.
 (I also left off junk food in the Hague!).

-As a warning, most of these restaurants are Pin only, so if you have a credit card, you will not be to use it unless it’s a Belgian or Dutch debit Maestro card.
+As a warning, most of these restaurants are Pin only, so if you have a credit card, you will not be to use your card unless it’s a Dutch Maestro card.
 I recommend having cash on hand if you are visiting the Hague from abroad as you might be surprised how many places do not accept credit cards.
 I capped the price of the meal around 10-20 euros per person with drinks although some of the options are a bit more expensive, but provide good value for the price.

 I do not include breakfast/brunch recommendations here and you can read my other blog post about the best breakfasts in the Hague here.
 For coffee recommendations, click for my post about the best coffee in the Hague.
 For beer, check my craft beer guide to the Hague.